dnl885/MySmallBlog/README.md

 # MySmallBlog

-A small blog application made in Laravel with Bootsrap, and JQuery, using CKEditor for editing and Dropzone.js for image uploading.
+A small blog application made in Laravel with Bootsrap, and JQuery, using CKEditor for text editing and Dropzone.js for image uploading.

 # Setup